AerisG222/NMagickWand/README.md

   benefits and performance characteristics

 ## License
-NMagickWand is licensed under the MIT license, see LICENSE.md for more information.
-For more information on the ImageMagick license permitting its use, please see LICENSE_ImageMagick.md.
+NMagickWand is licensed under the MIT license.
+See LICENSE.md for more information.

 ## Reference
 - ImageMagick: http://imagemagick.org/